 Expanding Cultural Competency

 Welcoming Communities Advocacy Groups strive to expand cultural competency by acknowledging and bridging difference.
-Our regional language is changing, curiosity is peeked, and our hope is that this work influences systems that are affecting equitable economic prosperity for the long haul.
+Our regional language is changing, curiosity is piqued, and our hope is that this work influences systems that are affecting equitable economic prosperity for the long haul.

 We utilize the WealthWorks framework designed for organizations like ours to see the full continuum and make connections to tools like the Intercultural Development Inventory Assessments that help us build cultural capital to benefit all people.

-Long Prairie | Project idea: Adding features to Harmony Park to encourage interaction and conversation among residents (placemaking)
+Incorporated features to Harmony Park to encourage interaction and conversation among residents (placemaking)

-Pequot Lakes | Project idea: connecting community population to student population
+Pequot Lakes Project Idea: connecting community population to student population

 To learn more about these projects and opportunities, please contact Dawn Espe.